pypa/pip/docs/html/reference/pip_install.rst

 As of version 20.0, pip also caches wheels when building from an immutable Git reference (i.e. a commit hash).

-Pip attempts to choose the best wheels from those built in preference to building a new wheel.
+pip attempts to choose the best wheels from those built in preference to building a new wheel.
 Note that this means when a package has both optional C extensions and builds ``py`` tagged wheels when the C extension can't be built that pip will not attempt to build a better wheel for Pythons that would have